 TiLE addresses aspects of the Experience Economy in venues and special events that entertain, educate or inform the public in its leisure time ie museums, theme parks, heritage sites.
 See HISTORY.

-The 11th TiLEzone London, which is supported by UK Trade & Investment & others, is the next TiLE:
+The 12th TiLEzone London, which is supported by the UK’s Department for International Trade (DIT – formerly UKTI), is the next TiLE:

 At TiLE you network with fellow professionals, both operators & suppliers, and build business relationships.